 5. Develop self-advocacy skills and motivation leading to self-reliance and independence.
 This includes assuming responsibility for attending any meetings related to the accommodation process, responding to requests for additional information, and requesting any additional supplemental services such as assistance from the Academic Achievement Center.
 Reporting any issues or problems with any accommodations to the 504 and Compliance Coordinator by email at henrymr AT william.jewell DOT edu or 816-415-7556.

 1. Maintain high academic standards.

-5. Deny requests for accommodations, academic adjustments, and/or auxiliary aids when disability documentation does not identify a specific disability, fails to verify the need for the requested services, or is not provided in a timely manner.
+5. Deny requests for accommodations, academic adjustments, and/or auxiliary aids when documentation does not identify a specific disability, fails to verify the need for the requested services, or is not provided in a timely manner.

 6. Deny requests for accommodations, adjustments, and/or auxiliary aids that are inappropriate or unreasonable based on disability documentation, including any that:

 - Pose a direct threat to the health and safety of others;